ineiti/fledger/WIP.md

 ### User-facing

 Implement [DHT_STORAGE.md](./DHT_STORAGE.md):
-- add editing of new pages
 - link browser and cli using a badge
 - add handling of pages with cybernode code
 - add FloAlias/FloUser/FloName/FloIdentity/FloSomething and use it in the chat
-- show cuckoo pages on the bottom

 ### Backend

-- FLSignal
-  - Don't send full list of nodes
 - Node
   - Create events when something happens, either:
     - poll the structures, and send events through